kimmovah/promises-in-practice/README.md

     // do something with friends data.
   });
 });
+```

-// imagine you have 5 async calls you need to do in sequence.
+Imagine you have 5 async calls you need to do in sequence.
 The nesting would be unmanageable.
-```
+We would be back in the old callback pyramids.

 ## Example 3: Error handling
 Promise.reject() will create a new Promise instance that is already rejected with the given value.
 We can use that to chain the error